munificent/craftinginterpreters/book/resolving-and-binding.md

 This dense rule, once you unfurl it, implies that a variable expression always refers to the same declaration through the entire execution of the program.
-That's why it's called *static* scope.

 Our interpreter so far mostly implements the above rule correctly.
-But when we added closures, we let an error slip in:
+But when we added closures, an error snuck in:

 ```lox
 var a = "global";